Berlin's Berghain to fully reopen on October 2 | DW | 25.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-It's the first time since March 2020 that partygoers will be able to dance inside world-famous techno club.
-And they'll have to be vaccinated or recovered from COVID to get past the club's famously strict door policy.
+It's the first time since March 2020 that partygoers will be able to dance inside the world-famous techno club.
+They'll have to be vaccinated or recovered from COVID-19 to get past the club's famously strict door policy.

 Berghain announced on Saturday that it will fully reopen on October 2 for the first time in nearly 19 months.

-The Berlin club was closedamid the coronavirus pandemic.
-While it has partially reopened, the indoor area remained closed off to revelers for the entire period.
+The Berlin club has been closed during the coronavirus pandemic.
+Though it has partially reopened, the indoor area remained closed off to revelers for the entire period.

 The website stated that the club was looking forward to the night, adding: "Let the bass kick, see you on the dancefloor!"